-All States & Territories now require workplaces to have some form of a COVIDSafe Plan.
+All states & territories now require or encourage workplaces to have some form of a COVIDSafe Plan (or similar).
+For example:

 your actions to help prevent the introduction of coronavirus (COVID-19) in your workplace

 the type of face mask or personal protective equipment (PPE) required for your workforce